Did AI get more negative recently?: Concluding remarks

-Future work should address other scientific disciplines beyond NLP and ML for a broader scientific trend analysis, examine the correlation between overall stance of a paper and individual (negative) citations in its related work sections, annotate word-level rationales for our sentence-level scores, assess the correlation between stance and socio-demographic factors (gender, nationality, affiliation, h-index, etc.) and analyze how negative papers may potentially transform a field.
+Future work should address other scientific disciplines beyond NLP and ML for a broader scientific trend analysis, examine the correlation between overall stance of a paper and individual (negative) citations in its related work sections,\footnote{We conducted a small-scale experiment on 20 papers whether a negative paper actually addresses previous work in a negative way by comparing a paper's stance, predicted using title and abstract, with the stance of the citations, given in the related work or background section of a paper.
+To do this, we randomly selected 10 very positive and 10 very negative papers based on our model's predictions and manually annotated the citations (using citation context as in \citet{lauscher2021multicite}).
+In the sample, we find that a paper's stance and the difference between the amount of positive and negative citations are correlated with a Pearson's correlation coefficient of 0.62.
+This means that the stance of a paper may indeed be reflected in the way the authors frame citations in their related work.} annotate word-level rationales for our sentence-level scores, assess the correlation between stance and socio-demographic factors (gender, nationality, affiliation, h-index etc.) and analyse how negative papers may potentially transform a field.